 Nicotine Replacement Therapy (NRT)

-NRT products are the safest way to consume nicotine.
-They deliver controlled doses of nicotine and do not carry the negative health effects of smoking or vaping.
+NRT products are a safe and effective way to help you quit or reduce smoking, vaping, or other commercial tobacco products.
+They deliver controlled doses of nicotine to help your body taper off nicotine, without the harmful additives in commercial products.
 Using NRT can help you manage nicotine cravings and withdrawal symptoms.

 Gradual Reduction